theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+* Version 1.0.11 (Still in testing, not yet released)
+  * Fixes some undefined behavior surrounding closing WebSocket connections and more reliably handles edge cases.
+  * Adds an implementation of the W3C WebSocket API for browsers to facilitate sharing code between client and server via browserify.
+(Thanks, [https://github.com/ibc](@ibc)!)

 * Version 1.0.10 is a quick followup release to 1.0.9 that only includes one bugfix for issue #146.

 * Version 1.0.9 has a bunch of bug fixes, enhancements, and new features.
 For a full list, check out the the [changelog](CHANGELOG.md).
 A few highlights: